What 'The X-Files' Understood About the Search for Truth

 The X-Files wasn’t interested in assigning meaning to its own chaotic landscape, but it was fascinated with how meaning is assigned.
 Mulder and Scully once debated the substance of stories, as if they knew they were in the middle of a black-and-white Frankenstein retelling (Season 5’s “The Post-Modern Prometheus”).
 Unverifiable legends, Mulder suggested, are “true in the sense that they’re believed to be true.”
 If the truth is always out there on a vanishing horizon, the closest anyone comes to that truth is how they choose to respond to it.
 This is why the scale of the show tapered down over time, getting increasingly more personal: By the original series finale in 2002, which hinged on a rigged trial, the only point of proving the conspiracy was to save Mulder’s life.

 What The X-Files understood was the way all conflicts turn inward.
 In a 1994 article for The New Yorker, James Wolcott wrote that The X-Files seemed born from a “creeping sense of personal mortality.”
 The general fascination with UFOs had given way to alien abduction, Wolcott suggested, because fear of abduction is more psychological.
-This was the end of Season 1—before Scully and Mulder were abducted, before episodes like “Clyde Bruckman’s Final Repose,” Morgan’s Emmy-winning hour about a reluctant psychic undone by his ability to see how people are going to die or “Tithonus,” Vince Gilligan’s take on a haunted immortal who lived too long.
+This was the end of Season 1—before Scully and Mulder were abducted, before episodes like “Clyde Bruckman’s Final Repose,” Morgan’s Emmy-winning hour about a reluctant psychic undone by his ability to see how people are going to die, or “Tithonus,” Vince Gilligan’s take on a haunted immortal who lived too long.
 A tumor wouldn’t push into Scully’s brain for another three years, but already the show had touched that nerve.
 Sometimes the only real thing is the ending, and everything else—every attempt to extend life, to fit it into boxes, to fill in the gaps—is just a distraction.
-“She’s dying,” Scully’s sister once snapped at Mulder, a New Agey crystal dangling from her neck.
+“She’s dying,” Scully’s sister once snapped at Mulder, a New Age–y crystal dangling from her neck.
 “That’s perfectly natural.”
 But then, none of us really understands nature.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.